TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab11.md

 ### Precise Stack Limit Directives

 A stack limit directive tells the Java Virtual Machine the maximum number of elements at the operand stack.
-To give a precise limit, you need to write a strategy `stack-limit` that maps MiniJava expressions and statements to a stack limit
+To give a precise limit, you need to write a strategy `stack-limit` that maps MiniJava expressions and statements to a stack limit.

 Do not do this analysis on the Java bytecode level.
 {: .notice .notice-danger}